 While the government considers how to make it harder to use cryptocurrency for illicit activities and tax evasion, there is still no way for Americans to buy into crypto using more traditional investment accounts like those at a Fidelity or a Vanguard.

-The SEC has yet to approve a cryptocurrency ETF (exchange-traded fund) — despite several proposed funds from different institutions and exchanges — but Gensler revealed on Tuesday that it may be coming.
+While a Bitcoin-linked ETF did recently debut on the stock market, the SEC has yet to approve a cryptocurrency ETF (exchange-traded fund) — despite several proposed funds from different institutions and exchanges — but Gensler revealed on Tuesday that it may be coming.